Kevinpgalligan/sketches/README.md

 Add soft link to this directory to quicklisp's local-projects folder, then from the REPL do `(ql:quickload 'sketches)`, then switch to the `sketches` package (`(in-package sketches)`), then `(make-instance 'rain)`.

 # Sketches
-* `stars.lisp`: a star field based on The Coding Train's first coding challenge.
+* `stars`: a star field based on The Coding Train's first coding challenge.
-* `heightmap.lisp`: testing out my implementation of value noise (for correlated randomness).
+* `heightmap`: testing out my implementation of value noise (for correlated randomness).
-* `rain.lisp`: rain, wind and fog.
+* `rain`: rain, wind and fog.
 Uses 1d value noise for the wind effect, and 3d value noise for the fog (the 3 dimensions being x, y and time).
-* `unknown-pleasures.lisp`: recreation of the Unknown Pleasures album cover, uses 3d value noise to make the lines wobble over time.
+* `unknown-pleasures`: recreation of the Unknown Pleasures album cover, uses 3d value noise to make the lines wobble over time.
-* `dots.lisp`: evenly spaced dots move about as a result of noise.
+* `dots`: evenly spaced dots move about as a result of noise.
+* `scene-flow`: flow field sketch based on The Coding Train's video.
+* `snowscene`: mountains and snow (currently doesn't work due to a bug in sketch).